Exercise is good for everyone.

 “Russian Pocket Puzzles” is the first volume in a collection of puzzles and quizzes to improve your Russian skills.

 The book contains 120 activities to help you teach yourself Russian—40 puzzles, 40 word scrambles and 40 multiple choice quizzes.
 The topics covered include: clothes, colors, animals, household objects, time, family, body parts and numbers.

 Every vocabulary exercise has helpful hints and an answer guide to help you if you get stumped.
 Plus, it features a dictionary that covers all of the words in the book and their English definitions.

-Author Jane Wightwick offers this handy book for just $2.24 used on Amazon.
+Author Jane Wightwick offers this handy book.
 Targeting beginners, the author promises to help you have fun while introducing you to new Russian terminology.